ahathoor/kilppari/README.md

 JS turtle fiddle draws turtle graphics using JavaScript and canvas from user supplied code.
 The project also contains a small server that can be used to save and share the code snippets.
-The project was hacked together in the course of three days.

 I have a copy hosted at http://188.166.135.82/html/turtlefiddle/index.html